-Against this background, especially the finding of TRPV4-dependent secretion of the pruritogen, ET-1, by keratinocytes, we felt that we have raised a timely question, namely whether TRPV4 plays a role in itch, in particular whether TRPV4 in keratinocytes of the epidermis can drive scratching behavior.
-To address this question we decided to first focus on acute itch, and specifically, as initial priority, to examine prototypic examples of histaminergic itch, including ET-1-evoked itch, plus chloroquine-caused non-histaminergic itch.
+Against this background, especially the finding of TRPV4dependent secretion of the pruritogen, ET-1, by keratinocytes, we felt that we have raised a timely question, namely whether TRPV4 plays a role in itch, in particular whether TRPV4 in keratinocytes of the epidermis can drive scratching behavior.
+To address this question we decided to first focus on acute itch and, specifically, as an initial priority, to examine prototypic examples of histaminergic itch, including ET-1-evoked itch, plus chloroquine-caused non-histaminergic itch.
 In this study we are reporting an exciting new function of TRPV4 in forefront signaling of the integument, namely that TRPV4 in epidermal keratinocytes functions as a pruriceptor-TRP channel in acute histaminergic itch, including itch evoked by ET-1, not in non-histaminergic itch evoked by chloroquine.
-Direct activation of TRPV4 channels also evokes scratching behavior which appears dependent on TRPV4-expression keratinocytes, thus underscoring the role of this cell and its expression of TRPV4 in itch.
-Complementing findings in our Trpv4 keratinocyte-specific inducible knockout (Trpv4 cKO) mice, we demonstrate Ca++ transients in response to histaminergic pruritogens cultured in keratinocytes that depend on TRPV4.
-Ca++ influx via TRPV4 then up-regulates phosphorylation of the MAPkinase ERK in keratinocytes.
+Direct activation of TRPV4 channels also evokes scratching behavior, which appears completely dependent on TRPV4 expression in keratinocytes, thus underscoring the role of this cell and its expression of TRPV4 in itch.
+Complementing findings in our Trpv4 keratinocyte-specific inducible knock-out (Trpv4 cKO) mice, we demonstrate Ca2+ transients in response to histaminergic pruritogens in cultured primary keratinocytes that depend on TRPV4.
+Ca2+ influx via TRPV4 then up-regulates phosphorylation of the mitogen-activated protein kinase ERK in keratinocytes.
 Consequently, we find topical transdermal treatment with a selective inhibitor of TRPV4 to function efficiently as an anti-pruritogen.
-Moreover, we observed similar in-vivo anti-pruritic effects when topically targeting MEK, upstream of ERK, with a selective inhibitor.
+Moreover, we observed similar in vivo anti-pruritic effects when topically targeting MEK, upstream of ERK, with a selective inhibitor.

-Experimental procedures
+Experimental Procedures

-Animals-The pan-null phenotype of Trpv4 mice relies on excision of the exon encoding transmembrane domains 5-6.
-Mice were outcrossed to C57BL/6J background and PCR-genotyped (10,25,26,32).
-Male WT (C57BL/6J) and Trpv4, 2-2.5 months of age, were used for all experiments.
+Animals-The pan-null phenotype of $Trpv4^{-/-}$ mice relies on excision of the exon encoding transmembrane domains 5-6.
+Mice were outcrossed to C57BL/6J background and PCRgenotyped (10, 25, 26, 32).
+Male WT (C57BL/6J) and $Trpv4^{-/-}$, 2-2.5 months of age, were used for all experiments.

-Keratinocyte-specific, Tamoxifen (tam)-inducible Trpv4 knockdown mice were used as previously described (10).
+Keratinocyte-specific, tamoxifen (tam)-inducible Trpv4 knockdown mice were used as previously described (10).
 In brief, the Trpv4 genomic locus was engineered so that loxP sites surrounded exon 13, which encodes TM5-6.
-This mutation was propagated in mice that were crossed to K14-CRE-ER^{tam} mice, so that $((Trpv4^{lox/lox})X(K14-CRE-$ ER^{tam})) mice could be induced by tam (Sigma) administration via oral gavage for five consecutive days at 6 mg/day in 0.3 mL corn oil, at age 2-2.5 months of age, plus a one-time booster 2 weeks after the last application.
+This mutation was propagated in mice that were crossed to K14-CRE-ER^{tam} mice, so that Trpv4^{lox/lox}x(K14-CRE-ER^{tam}) mice could be induced by tam (Sigma) administration via oral gavage for five consecutive days at 6 mg/day in 0.3 ml corn oil at age 2-2.5 months of age, plus a 1-time booster 2 weeks after the last application.
 Control animals received the same volume of corn oil.
-Efficiency of targeting was verified by qRT-PCR and immunohistochemistry for Trpv4 expression in skin at gene and protein level respectively (10).
-Both male and female mice were used for in vivo scratching behavior as shown in Figures 1 and 5, and no difference was detected between sexes.
+Efficiency of targeting was verified by quantitative real-time PCR and immunohistochemistry for Trpv4 expression in skin at gene and protein levels, respectively (10).
+Both male and female mice were used for in vivo scratching behavior as shown in Figs. 1 and 5, and no difference was detected between sexes.